 Various types of raw coffee were used to make the extract, including Rio and Java.
 Rio, the Brazil-produced standard for government rations, seemed to have the edge.

-We don't know what politics, bribes and manipulation for contracts was going on behind the scenes but competition was stiff.
+We don’t know what politics, bribes, and manipulation for contracts were going on behind the scenes but the competition was stiff.
 Reading the correspondence concerning Extract of Coffee we suddenly come across the following to Col. Eaton :

 DECEMBER 10, 1861,